Orissa famine of 1866

 The Orissa famine of 1866 affected the east coast of India from Madras northwards, an area covering 180,000 miles and containing a population of 47,500,000; the impact of the famine, however, was greatest in the region of Orissa, now Odisha, which at that time was quite isolated from the rest of India.
-In Odisha, the total number who died as a result of the famine was at least a million, roughly one third of the population.
+In Odisha, the total number of deaths as a result of the famine was at least a million, roughly one third of the population.

 Causes

 Like all Indian famines of the 19th century, the Orissa famine was preceded by a drought.
 The population of the region depended on the rice crop of the winter season for their sustenance.
 However, the monsoon of 1865 was poor and stopped earlier than expected.
 In addition, the Bengal Board of Revenue made incorrect estimates of the number of people who would need help and was misled by fictitious price lists.
 Consequently, as the food reserves began to dwindle, the gravity of the situation was not grasped until the end of May 1866, and by then the monsoons had set in.